fbdtemme/bencode/_sources/usage/customization_points.rst.txt

 Conversion from bview to custom type
 -------------------------------------

-Analogue with conversion from :cpp:class:`bvalue` there is a conversion from :cpp:class:`bview` by implementing the :cpp:func:`bencode_convert_from_bview` customization point.
+Similar to conversion from :cpp:class:`bvalue` there is a conversion from :cpp:class:`bview` by implementing the :cpp:func:`bencode_convert_from_bview` customization point.

 The implementation for our example user-defined class is exactly the same as for